 Rescorla headed back up the stairwell with his deputy Wesley Mercer and two security guards.
 He hadn't talked much about his days as a soldier, but in his heart, he was still a warrior, willing to sacrifice his own life if it meant no one would be left behind.
 Rescorla was continuing his ascent in the stairwell at 9:59 a.m., when 2 World Trade Center imploded.

 Rick Rescorla’s remains were never located.
-But 17 years later, he lives on in the hearts of all who remember him.
+Nineteen years later, he lives on in the hearts of all who remember him.
 We will never forget.